Learn to Hunt

 Contact Information by County

 A robust-bodied, mottled fish with a short, blunt snout, a short dorsal fin located posteriorly, and large scales over the head and body.
 The upper part of the body is olive-brown, mottled throughout, with up to 14 indistinct dark brown vertical bars on the sides, and a dark vertical bar at the base of the tail.
 The belly is yellow to white, and the fins are brownish.
 The mouth is terminal with a slightly protruding lower jaw.
 Gill rakers are short and stout, numbering 13 to 15.
 The dorsal fin has 13 to 15 soft rays, 6 to 7 pelvic fin rays, 14 to 16 pectoral fin rays, 7 to 9 anal fin rays, and all of the fins are rounded on the edges.
 It reaches a maximum of 5 to 6 inches long, with an average length of about 2 inches or slightly larger.

 Uncommon in Iowa; scattered throughout eastern and north central Iowa.
 It has also been documented in the Little Sioux River watershed in northwest Iowa and in the Mississippi River.
-They are a hardy fish found in areas where the oxygen concentration often reaches very low levels.
+They are a hardy fish found in areas where oxygen often reaches very low levels.
 Drainage of Iowa wetlands has eliminated suitable habitats in much of its original range.

 Food is collected mostly from the bottom, with aquatic and terrestrial arthropods, snails, fish, plants and algae making up their diet.

 State Records are not documented for non-game species.

-The Central Mudminnow is used as a bait minnow where it is plentiful.
+The Central Mudminnow is used as a bait minnow.
 Many Walleye anglers prefer it for bait because of its hardiness.